Black Studies Comparison Chart

 Professor Joe Street explains how documents from History Vault have informed deeper insights about the controversial Black Panther Party and his book on the organization’s history.Read More

 [These materials] provide students and their instructors with abundant resources on a wide range of subjects that allows them to concentrate on learning the historian’s craft through independent research.

 Eric Arnesen, Professor of History, George Washington University

-With ProQuest Historical Newspapers, trace the Revolutionary War rebel cause, Reconstruction after the Civil War, learn about a break-through medical discovery, the inauguration of a world leader, both world wars, the Civil Rights Movement, experiment with a tasty new recipe, laugh at a comic strip and experience the birth of freedom —all from one source.ProQuest Historical Newspapers
+Trace the Revolutionary War rebel cause or discover Reconstruction after the Civil War.
+Learn about a break-through medical discovery, the inauguration of a world leader, the world wars or the Civil Rights Movement.
+All from one source.Read more